Getty Images/iStockphoto

 Immigration policy changes needed

-The report recommended changes to U.S. immigration policy, including creating a new category for permanent residents free from per-country cap restrictions or numerical limitations.
+The report recommended changes to U.S. immigration policy, including creating a category for permanent residents free from per-country cap restrictions or numerical limitations.
 Currently, the per-country cap limits immigration from any one country to 7% annually, which can cause long waits particularly for workers from India and China.

 Specific visa programs used by employers are examined in the study.
 The Optional Practical Training (OPT) Program, for instance, allows foreign nationals to work on their student visas for 12 months and offers STEM workers an additional 24-month extension, for a total of 36 months.

-The report viewed the OPT program as a critical bridge to employment, but also acknowledged that some employers might misuse it, hiring international workers for cheaper labor and potentially displacing U.S. workers.
+The report viewed the OPT program as a critical bridge to employment, but it also acknowledged that some employers might misuse it, hiring international workers for cheaper labor and potentially displacing U.S. workers.
 Employers that hire OPT workers are not required to pay payroll taxes, which could be an incentive for hiring such individuals over U.S. citizens and permanent residents.

-The report also said other nations, including "countries of concern," namely China, Russia and Iran, have done more to attract STEM talent.
+The report also said other nations, including "countries of concern" -- namely China, Russia and Iran -- have done more to attract STEM talent.
 It noted that U.S. attractiveness to students from other countries has diminished.

 The U.S. Congress has been stalled for years on immigration policy.
 High-skilled immigration has been entangled in the overall debate about migrant border crossings and undocumented workers.
 No action on immigration is expected prior to the November election.